 - Leadership and development opportunities within their NHSDA Chapter, as they can assist the Chapter Sponsor with Chapter administration, record keeping, fundraising, and event planning

 Interested students may apply online on the NHSDA website.
 Induction requirements may be found in the NHSDA Chapter Handbook.
-Inductions are held at the end of each semester.
-Applications for Spring 2020 induction are due November 1, 2019.
+Inductions are held at the beginning of each semester.
+Applications are due February 15 and September 15 each year.

 NHSDA also assists in supporting student participation in The American College Dance Association through annual fundraising events.